JIAYuqi1998/Leetcode/src/100-liked/Notes.md

 So ideally, we should pick up either the head of l1 or l2 as the head other than creating a new one, which however makes the initialization step tedious.

+# No.5 Longest Palindromic Substring
+Firstly, we use brutal force to solve the problem.
+We check every possible substring, if it is longer than the known longest sbustring, we replace the answer with it and update the maximum length.
+However, the time complexity is n cubic, which is not efficient.

+The second approach is extending Palindromic.
+We discuss the situation where the situation's length is odd or even.
+And push the boundary of Palindromic one by one by adding one to the right pointer and minus one to the left pointer.
+Check after pushing and return the maximum length of each index.

+Finnaly, it is dynamic programming.
+The objective function is f[i,j], which represents whether the substring of i to j is Palindromic or not.
+The object is to find the maximum j - i + 1(width) when f[i, j] is true.

+Then, we need to find the transition function step by step. for s = e, "a" is palindromic,

+for s + 1 = e, "aa" is palindromic (if `str[s] = str[e]`)

+for s + 2 = e, "aba" is palindromic (if `str[s] = str[e]` and "b" is palindromic)

+for s + 3 = e, "abba" is palindromic (if `str[s] = str[e]` and "bb" is palindromic)

+>state transition equation:

+state(s, e) is true:

+for s = e,

+for s + 1 = e,  if str[s] == str[e]

+for s + 2 <= e, if str[s] == str[e] && state(s + 1, e - 1) is true

+>note: state(s + 1, e - 1) should be calculated before state(s, e).
+That is, s is decreasing during the bottop-up dp implementation, while the dist between s and e is increasing, that's why

+        for (int s = len - 1; s >= 0; s--) {
+            for (int dist = 1; dist < len - i; dist++) {
+>We keep track of longestPalindromeStart, longestPalindromeLength for the final output.